 What is a kettlebell Step up

-A kettlebell step up is a functional exercise that targets the lower body, specifically the quadriceps, glutes, and hamstrings.
+Step ups with kettlebells are a functional exercise that targets the lower body, specifically the quadriceps, glutes, and hamstrings.

 Kb step ups are a great way to improve lower body strength, balance, and stability.
 They can also be modified by changing the height of the platform or the weight of the kettlebell to increase or decrease the level of difficulty.
 Incorporating Kb step ups into your workout routine can help you build functional strength that will carry over into everyday activities and sports.